{{ moneyLabel(currentPaymentSetAside) }}

 Worked Examples:

-A troubleshooting case starts with custom cadence and Payments like this per year set to 0.
-The error list asks for at least 1 payment, so Client Sweep and Quarterly Runway should not be used until the count is fixed.
+If Income cadence is set to custom and Payments like this per year is 0, the error list asks for at least 1 payment.
+Do not use Client Sweep or Quarterly Runway until the count is fixed.

 FAQ:

-Should I use projected tax or safe harbor?
+Should I reserve for projected tax or safe harbor?

-Use Full projected tax when you want the reserve to aim at the modeled annual bill.
-Use Required safe-harbor target when you are checking a minimum estimated-payment target and understand that a final balance can remain.
+Use Full projected tax when the reserve should aim at the modeled annual tax bill.
+Use Required safe-harbor target when you are checking a payment threshold that may reduce underpayment-penalty risk while still allowing a final balance.

 Why do W-2 wages change self-employment tax?

-W-2 FICA wages reduce remaining Social Security wage-base room before self-employment earnings are taxed at 12.4%.
-Medicare still applies to modeled net earnings, and Additional Medicare can apply above the filing-status threshold.
+W-2 FICA wages reduce the remaining Social Security wage-base room before self-employment earnings are taxed at 12.4%.
+Medicare still applies to modeled net earnings from self-employment, and Additional Medicare Tax can apply above the filing-status threshold.

-The QBI option is a simplified 20% planning deduction.
+The QBI option uses a simplified 20% planning model.
 Real QBI can depend on business type, taxable income, capital gains, W-2 wages, qualified property, and other limits not entered here.

 Why is my state tax estimate zero?